jnozzi/cocoadev.com/markdown/RunLoop.md

 I've only created additional runloops when spawning additional worker threads.
 When worker threads want to respond to events (again, like DO notifications, timers, or other notifications) they need to have a runloop running on that thread.

--- General/MikeTrent
+-- MikeTrent

 ----

 The documentation says a run-loop will exit when all input sources have been removed.
 Good luck getting that to happen.
-The best way to terminate a run-loop on demand is to run it for a brief time only with **runUntilDate:** and then check a flag. --General/DustinVoss
+The best way to terminate a run-loop on demand is to run it for a brief time only with **runUntilDate:** and then check a flag. --DustinVoss

 ----